rmuif/docs/docs/authentication.md

 ## Protecting content

 If you have access to the `user` object, you can check if the user is signed in or not.
-For example, in `HomeContent`, where we determine what to display based on whether or not the user exists:
+For example, in `HomePage`, where we determine what to display based on whether or not the user exists:

 ```jsx
 const { user } = this.props;